bpmn-io/element-templates/README.md

 * Migration happens using the built-in [replace feature](./docs/APPLICATION.md#replace)
 * Upgrade and replace will [preserve defined properties](./docs/APPLICATION.md#upgrade-behavior) on a best effort basis

+The user can trigger the actual upgrade/migration/replacement operation in two ways:

+* In the [properties panel](https://github.com/bpmn-io/bpmn-js-properties-panel), using provided upgrade controls
+* Through the [extended replace menu](https://github.com/bpmn-io/bpmn-js-create-append-anything) by re-applying the template or switching to a different template

 ## Basic Setup